 We Icelanders love our food, and even though we are now far more international in our tastes than our forefathers were, the old traditional cuisine still has strong roots in Icelandic culture.
 Here are the 12 things you must try on your visit for a genuine Iceland experience.
 Gjörið svo vel, Bon apetit!
+So, here’s our list of 12 things to eat in Iceland.

 1. Hangikjöt – Smoked Lamb